kyphan38/arca/assets/docs/1-foundations/leetcode/docs/complexity.md

 Space complexity refers to the total amount of memory space used by an algorithm/program, including the space of input values for execution

 In the interview, we rarely count the space of input values.
-However, we're better ask the interviewer.
+However, we're better ask the interviewer

 Example